 So Simple…So Good

-Served with Steamed Green Beans and Brown Rice with Slivered Almonds and Chopped Fresh Parsley
+Served with Steamed Green Beans and Brown Rice along with some freshly chopped parsley

 Rinse the chicken and pat dry.
 Sprinkle the thyme leaves over the top of each breast, then season with salt and pepper.